• Skip to primary navigation

 Prep ahead of serving time: You can take care of all hands-on preparation well in advance of guests arriving, so you can sit back and sip on a Thanksgiving mimosa and enjoy good company.

-Related: If you love that amazing smoky flavor, don't miss my smoked prime rib, smoked duck, double-smoked glazed ham, and beef brisket.
+Related: If you love that amazing smoky flavor, don't miss my smoked prime rib, smoked duck, double-smoked glazed ham and smoked spatchcock turkey.

 Ingredients